-Dristoller is a toy, multimedia and product franchise created by the Mexican designer Amparo Serrano (aka Amparin).
+Distoller is a toy, multimedia and product franchise created by the Mexican designer Amparo Serrano (aka Amparin).
 Trying to describe the whole franchise is somewhat complicated: Let's say Distroller is what you get when you mix Sesame Street with South Park (without most of the Toilet Humor), a PG rated version of Daria (without the mature subjects) and VeggieTales (without going too preachy for Mexican viewers) with LOTS of inspiration from Mexican culture and traditions.
 Besides, how many toy franchises has as their main mascot The Virgin Mary herself?

 Besides the religious undertones, there's many lines of the franchise: